mundyreimer/mundyreimer.github.io/_posts/2018-11-21-representation-notation-thought.md

 [^2]: Did you know that "as late as the 19th century, some writers suggested that negative numbers should be written as positive numbers flipped horizontally"?
 See [The Guardian review](https://www.theguardian.com/science/alexs-adventures-in-numberland/2014/may/21/notation-history-mathematical-symbols-joseph-mazur?) of the book *Enlightening Symbols: A Short History of Mathematical Notation and its Hidden Powers* by Joseph Mazur.

     Now obviously there are downsides to this using our Hindu-Arabic derived characters for our numbers (for example, 0 and 8 are symmetrical when flipped), but it's this kind of thinking that I'd like to propose in re-designing our math symbolic manipulation system to become more aligned with our visual intuitions.

+[^3]: Oscar Tay, M.A. in Linguistics, *Quora* reply to the question *"[It's said written language was invented three or four times.
+How does Korean Hangul fit in to this?](https://qr.ae/TWy7DP)

 -----